espen42/chaser/README.md

 - It’s	the	next	player’s	turn	(if	he/she	accepts	it.
 After	a	Foul,	he/she	may pass	the	turn	back	to	you	if	the	position	is	bad.
 More	on	this in	“Passing	back	a	turn”).

 #### How	bad	is	the	Penalty?
 The	Penalty	is	always	at	least	4	points.
 But	it	may	be	even worse	if	a	numbered	ball	with	a	higher	number	than	4	is	involved in the shot, by:
 - missing	the	Target:	the	number	on	the	Target
 - touching	another	ball	before	the	Target:	the	number	on	that	other	ball
 - any	ball	was	shot	off	the	table:	the	number	on	that	ball
 - any	ball	was	(otherwise	legally)	shot	down	in	a	Foul:	the	number	on	that	ball If	several	of	these	events	happen	at	once,	they	_do	not	add	up_;	you’re	only	given	one	Penalty.
 Choose	the	Penalty	for	the	single highest	numbered	ball	involved	in	the	Foul.

 The	only	exception	to	this	is	the	opening	shot,	where	the	shooting	player	may	choose	to	risk	it - see [Scoring the first shot](https://github.com/espen42/chaser/blob/master/README.md#scoringthefirstshot).

 #### Passing	back	a	turn	after	a	Foul
 Usually,	after	a	Foul	you	lose	your	turn	to	the	next	player,	player	X.	However,	after	you’ve	made	a	Foul (and	only	then)	player X is	free	to	choose	to	give	the	turn back to	you – usually	to force	you	to	make	another	difficult	shot	and	possibly	getting	another	penalty.
 Player	X	can	do	this	for	as	long	as	you	keep	making	Fouls.
 If you	score	legally	on	a	shot	you’ve	been	passed	back	from	player	X,	you	get	the	score	and	get a	new	shot	as	in	a regular	turn.

-After	you’ve	made	a	legal	shot without scoring,	it’s	player	X’s	turn -	and	now,	he	must	accept	it.
+After	you’ve	made	a	legal	shot without scoring,	it’s	player	X’s	turn -	and	now,	they	must	accept	it.

 #### Snooking
-A	_Snook_	is	when	the	white	ball after	a	legal	shot	ends	up in	a	position	where	there	is	no possible	direct	path	to the	Target.
+A	_Snook_	is	when	the	white	ball after	a	legal	shot	ends	up in	a	position	where	there	is	no	possible	legal and direct	path	to the	Target.
 Nothing	in	particular	happens	here,	but the	player	making	the	shot	will have a more difficult shot to avoid	a	penalty.

 Doing	this	on	purpose	with	a	legal	shot	(Snooking	the	next	player) is	a	common	strategy	early in the	game,	because of the	many	colored	balls	to	obstruct	the	path	between	the	white	ball	and	the	Target.
 A	Foul	where	the	cue ball ends	up	in	a	Snook	is	the	most	common	reason	for	the	next	player	to	pass	the	turn	back	to	the	previous	player (Snooking	yourself).

 #### Returning	colored	balls	to	the	table
 Colored	balls	(except	the	Target) are	returned	to	the	table	whenever	they	are	shot	down.
 The	Target	stays	down,	and	the	next	ball in sequence	becomes	the	new	Target to	chase.
 All	colored	balls, including the	Target, are of	course	returned	if	they	are	shot	off	the	table.

 **Position:**	they	should	be	placed as	close	as	possible	(without	moving	other	balls	on	the	table)	to	the	Foot	Spot	(the	point	that	was	the	front	corner	in	the	beginning	triangle).
 If	more	than	one	ball	was	shot	down,	or	if	the	space	is	occupied	by	other	balls	on	the	table,	the	next	balls	are	placed from	there in	a	straight	line	backwards	toward	the	back	edge	of	the	table.
-If	more	than	one	ball	is	returned,	start	with	the	lowest	numbered, and	go backwards	in	sequence.
+If	more	than	one	ball	is	returned,	start	with	the	lowest	numbered,	and	go backwards toward the edge of the table, by ball number	in	sequence.

 Note	that	this	can	sometimes	produce	a	Snook,	if	a	ball	is	returned	to	a	position	between	the	white	ball	and	the	next	Target.
 As	usual,	if	the	previous	shot	was	a	legal	and	scoring	shot,	the	player	must	shoot	again	- he/she	may	not pass	the	turn	to	the	next	player.
 If	the	previous	shot	was	a	Foul,	the	next	player	may	pass	it	back	at	will.

 #### Returning	the	white cue ball	to	the	table,	and	doing	the	next	shot
 The	cue	ball	is	returned	whenever	shot	down	or	off	the	table.
 It	should	be	placed wherever	the	shooting	player	chooses	inside	the	rectangular starting	area	on	the	table (the	Kitchen	area).
 It	can	be	shot	in	any	direction,	but	_may	not	hit	any	colored	ball	before	leaving	the	starting area_.

 _This	means	that	if	the	Target	ball	is	inside	the	starting	area,	it’s	a	Snook!_